 The 5 Es are, however, very important, as a severe attack of Carcinoid Syndrome symptoms could be debilitating and life-threatening and I’m fairly certain the list was compiled with this in mind.
 Some people are more affected by Carcinoid Syndrome and this is not necessarily related to the extent or aggressiveness of their disease.
 Some people just react differently.
-A very severe attack of Carcinoid Syndrome can also be known as a ‘Carcinoid Crisis’ which is very dangerous on the operating table due to the effects of anaesthetics – thus why many NET Cancer patients may be infused with somatostatin analogues (usually Octreotide) prior to and during surgery or other medical procedures.
+An extremely severe attack of Carcinoid Syndrome can also be known as a ‘Carcinoid Crisis’ which is very dangerous on the operating table due to the effects of anaesthetics – thus why many NET Cancer patients may be infused with somatostatin analogues (usually Octreotide) prior to and during surgery or other medical procedures.
 There’s a lot of excitement generated around the term ‘Carcinoid Crisis’ but it is generally uncommon.

 I’m not saying the 5Es should be ignored but NET Cancer is complex and most things need to be read in the correct context.
 What works for some may not work for others.
 There can also be confusion surrounding the source of symptoms, i.e. are they syndrome or something else?
 This is why I believe NET Cancer patients need to answer some key questions when considering the risks associated with the 5 E’s:

 - Are you currently syndromic?
 If you are, then the 5 ‘E’ list is probably very good advice but interpreting the advice in the correct context remains important.

 - Are your syndrome related biochemistry results normal (e.g. 5HIAA)?
 Normal readings (in range) tend to mean the syndrome is under control and many people who were diagnosed with a syndrome may actually be non-syndromic following treatment.

 - Have you had treatment or are having treatment likely to produce side effects which might be confused with Carcinoid syndrome?
-For example, surgery can be the long term cause of diarrhoea and other issues.
+For example, surgery can be the long term cause of diarrhea and other issues.
 Despite the role of somatostatin analogues, these could also be the root cause of certain reactions.